Who Is Esau: The Book of Obadiah

 "For the day of the LORD is near upon all the heathen: as thou hast done, it shall be done unto thee: thy reward shall return upon thine own head."

-Now when they dead this, they take "day of Elohim" and use it to say that the end times is upon us and that the so called white man is going down.
+Now when they read this, they take "day of the LORD" and use it to say that the end times are upon us and that the so-called white man is going down.
 It is understandable how one can make that mistake.
-But the term "day of Elohim" does not primarily mean only the book of Revelations.
-The Day of Elohim simply means that this is his day.
+But the term "day of the LORD" does not primarily mean only the book of Revelations.
+The Day of the LORD simply means that this is his day.
 Ezekiel 30 3-10 is an example of this.
-Here, we see this "day of the LORD" being fulfilled by king Nebuchadnezzar.
+Here, we see trhis "day of the LORD" being fulfilled by king Nebuchadnezzar.
 That time is long gone.
 Nebuchadnezzar is dead.
 So he cannot fulfill this prophecy in the future.
 We know this is a former prophecy that already happened.
 Not every single use of this phrase means the prophecy of Revelations.
 Nebuchadnezzar, as well as the other nations, are also credited as having part in the destruction of Edom by some Biblical scholars.

 16 "For as ye have drunk upon my holy mountain, so shall all the heathen drink continually, yea, they shall drink, and they shall swallow down, and they shall be as though they had not been."